-So, after his heist in someone’s building, he disappears with some goodies, but he has left a part footage on a number of cameras which show him walking away.
+So, after his heist in someone’s building, he disappears with some goodies, but he has left footage on a number of cameras which show him walking away.
 Is he worried?
-No, as the Police will not be able to do anything with the footage anyway as the system wasn’t designed in accordance to the sites security requirements.
+No, as the Police will not be able to do anything with the footage anyway as the system wasn’t designed in accordance with the sites security requirements.

 The following day, chaos takes over in the tenants building and also the agents office and also the poor old security guard is receiving a roasting because he didn’t see anything, so he must have been asleep! – but why?

 This is because the someone who authorised the works is not a security specialist, their job is to reduce project costs, so they put pressure on the CCTV company to reduce the price.
 The company reduces its price as they are desperate for the job, what happens ultimately is the introduction of a cheap poor-quality surveillance system will ultimately increase long term costs and increase problems.

 We can imagine the future conversations in the agent’s office “Let’s look at improving the CCTV system with more up to date higher resolution CCTV cameras, (because someone told them that), let’s install larger sensors on taller masts and get costs at putting up higher fences”.
 The vicious circle will go around and around again as the agent will only speak to people they know, who will only give them the same answers each time and the security will not improve.

 But once the quotations start coming in again…….!!

 So, what can be done to improve these ongoing problems?